 Requirement 5: Protect all systems against malware and regularly update anti-virus software or programs

 This requirement also says that all employees should be aware of the organizational policies and procedures regarding malware protection.
-This means you must ensure all personnel have a strong security awareness understanding.
+Building your team's security awareness knowledge is an essential component to PCI compliance.

 Requirement 6: Develop and maintain secure systems and applications